Ph.D. in Education – Christian School Administration & Leadership

 Please complete the Request Information form on this page to learn more about this program.

-On completing the Ph.D. in Education – Christian School Administration & Leadership degree, you can:
+On completing the Ph.D. in Education – Christian School Administration & Leadership, you can:

-• Engage in effective practices of kingdom leadership, research, curriculum, and teaching.
+- Engage in effective practices of leadership, research, curriculum, and teaching.

-• Foster learning environments essential to building high educational standards and Christian leadership development.
+- Foster learning environments essential to building high education standards and Christian leadership development.

 Career Opportunities